Client-Side Security Suggestions

 - For added security/privacy we recommend you route your connection through Tor and use OTR and/or OMEMO.

 - The entire hypervisor is full disk encrypted with LUKS and only one person has access to the key.
-Meaning that if a bad actor has physical access to the server, they couldn’t get sensitive data from the disks.
+Meaning that if a bad actor has physical access to the server, it would make it much harder for them to clone, copy, or retrieve any data from the hard drives.

 - The logs kept only contain information about info, warnings and errors.
 The info log does not contain user’s IP addresses, however, it does log when a user authenticates.
-We don’t store anything else besides the user’s hashed password, offline messages, vcards and rosters (data wise).
+We don’t store anything else besides the user’s hashed password, mod_offline messages, mod_mam archives, vcards, rosters and other module data based on our configuration.

 - Our XMPP daemon, Prosody only interacts with flat-files on the filesystem level.
 No databases.
 All data is stored in flat-files.
 This significantly lowers the potential of user data being stolen.